UnionEvoRobo/Generating-Tensegrity-Structures/README.md

 Node number labels are capable of staying numbers and can be as many characters long as desired.

-SOLVED (kinda, it doesn't work if it's only been transformed one time.
-2 and up seems to work fine) I have noticed that some of the nodes in graphs generated with more passes do NOT have at least the desired minimum of 3 edges.
+100% SOLVED I have noticed that some of the nodes in graphs generated with more passes do NOT have at least the desired minimum of 3 edges.

+ALERT!!!!!!!!
+    LINE 27 AND 170!!!!
+I PASS RENDER FROM EVALUATE TO RUN_TENSEGRITY.
+THIS SHOULD BE FIXED!!!!!!